 Applying for your first credit card is a significant financial milestone.
 We’re talking major adult moment here!

-Do you want to start building a credit history?
+1. You want to start building a credit history

 Establishing a credit history is crucial, especially if you plan to make major financial decisions in the future, such as buying a home or a car.
-The length of your credit history usually contributes to your credit score (credit length amounts to 15% of your FICO Score, which is the most commonly used credit scoring model), so the sooner you can start building a credit score, the better.
+And you need to have credit to build a credit score — the sooner, the better, since the length of your history contributes to your score.

-Ready for the good news?
-When you improve your credit score and strengthen your credit history, you make it easier to qualify for better interest rates, loan offers, and repayment terms in the future when you apply for other lending products.
+This will make it easier for you to qualify for better interest rates, loan offers, and repayment terms when you apply for other lending products.

 Some employers and landlords even take your credit score into account when reviewing your application.
 Having a bad credit score can even make the price of your insurance shoot up.
 Ouch!